smiling woman in dentist's chair

 Dental Implants

 We rely on our teeth for many basic functions.
-When they are gone, it makes life difficult.
+When they're gone, it makes life difficult in so many ways.

 Fortunately, you can replace your missing teeth and restore the function of your bite with dental implant-supported replacement teeth.